modal-labs/gpu-glossary/gpu-glossary/device-software/parallel-thread-execution.md

 Writing in-line PTX by hand is uncommon outside of the cutting edge of performance, similar to writing in-line `x86_64` assembly, as is done in high-performance vectorized query operators in analytical databases and in performance-sensitive sections of operating system kernels.
-At time of writing in September of 2025, in-line PTX is the only way to take advantage of some Hopper-specific hardware features like the `wgmma` and `tma` instructions, as in [Flash Attention 3](https://arxiv.org/abs/2407.08608) or in the
+At the time of writing in September of 2025, in-line PTX is the only way to take advantage of some Hopper-specific hardware features like the `wgmma` and `tma` instructions, as in [Flash Attention 3](https://arxiv.org/abs/2407.08608) or in the